davidhertz7/VoltMart_Exploratory_Analysis/README.md

 * Thinkpad(11.7%), Macbook(11.4%), and Apple Iphone(7.6%) had the highest refund rates.
 Macbook Air($746K), 27in 4K gaming monitor($642K), Apple Airpod($429K), and ThinkPad Laptop($382K) recorded the highest total refunded amounts.

-* Apple products have the highest share of total refunds out of all brands 58%
+* Apple products have the highest share of total refunds out of all brands 58% with the highest refund amounts out of all brands $1,1M

 * **Main insight 3.** More detail about the supporting analysis about this insight, including time frames, quantitative values, and observations about trends.